SBCV celebrates 25 years of church planting at annual homecoming

 By Karen L. Willoughby

-NEW ALBANY, Ohio — Cooperative Program giving is up in Ohio churches, as are baptisms, new church plants and affiliations.
+NEW ALBANY, Ohio — Cooperative Program (CP) giving is up in Ohio churches, as are baptisms, new church plants and affiliations.

 “Since our beginning in 1954, Ohio Baptists have given more than $183,000,000 to missions through the Cooperative Program to not only reach the neighborhoods around Ohio, but the nations around the world,” Executive Director Jeremy Westbrook said.